 3. a requirement that an appeal decision be sent in writing to the complainant in the language spoken by the complainant.

 (i) Record of Complaints, Grievances and Appeals.

-The licensee shall maintain written records of all decisions resulting from complaint, grievance and appeal procedures.
+1. In accordance with its grievance and appeal procedure, the licensee shall maintain written records of all complaints and grievances, copies of all internal investigation reports and the results and/or decisions resulting from complaint, grievance and appeal procedures.

+2. A record of each complaint or grievance shall be maintained in the file of the involved child, parent and/or family.

-(j) Provision of and Explanation of Agreements.
-The licensee shall provide birth parents, foster and adoptive parents a clear explanation in their own language of every term of any agreement before they sign it.
+(j) Provision and Explanation of Agreements.
+The licensee shall provide expectant parents, parents, birth parents, foster and adoptive parents a clear explanation in their own language of every term of any agreement before they sign it.
 The licensee shall provide birth parents, foster and adoptive parents with a copy of any agreement they sign.

 (k) Emergency Assistance.
-The licensee shall provide a telephone number and a system of emergency assistance to adoptive parents, birth parents and children.
+The licensee shall provide a telephone number and a system of emergency assistance to parents, expectant parents, foster parents, adoptive parents, birth parents and children.
 This system shall be in place on a 24 hour per day, seven day per week basis.

 (4) Required Notifications.